paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-032-officer-strength-and-distribution-in-grade.md

   (D) For the Marine Corps, 17.

+**(c) Exclusion of Certain Officers of Reserve Components.—** The limitations of this section do not apply to the following:

+(1) A general or flag officer of a reserve component who is on active duty—

+  (A) for training; or

+  (B) under a call or order specifying a period of less than 180 days.

+(2)

+  (A) A general or flag officer of a reserve component who is authorized by the Secretary of the military department concerned to serve on active duty for a period of at least 180 days and not longer than 365 days.

+  (B) The Secretary of the military department concerned may authorize a number, determined under subparagraph (C), of officers in the reserve component of each armed force under the jurisdiction of that Secretary to serve as described in subparagraph (A).

+  (C) Each number described in subparagraph (B) may not exceed 10 percent of the number of general or flag officers, as the case may be, authorized to serve in the armed force concerned under [section 12004 of this title](./chapter-1201-authorized-strengths-and-distribution-in-grade.md#section-12004).
+In determining a number under this subparagraph, any fraction shall be rounded down to the next whole number that is greater than zero.

+(3)

+  (A) A general or flag officer of a reserve component who is on active duty for a period longer than 365 days and not longer than three years.

+  (B) The number of officers described in subparagraph (A) who do not serve in a position that is a joint duty assignment for purposes of chapter 38 of this title may not exceed five per armed force, unless authorized by the Secretary of Defense.

-**(c) Exclusion of Certain Officers Pending Separation or Retirement or Between Senior Positions.—** The limitations of this section do not apply to—
+**(d) Exclusion of Certain Officers Pending Separation or Retirement or Between Senior Positions.—** The limitations of this section do not apply to—

 (1) an officer of an armed force in the grade of brigadier general or above or, in the case of the Navy, in the grade of rear admiral (lower half) or above, who is on leave pending the retirement, separation, or release of that officer from active duty, but only during the 60-day period beginning on the date of the commencement of such leave of such officer; or

 (2) an officer of an armed force who has been relieved from a position designated under [section 601(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section601/a&num=0&edition=prelim) or by law to carry one of the grades specified in such section, but only during the 60-day period beginning on the date on which the assignment of the officer to the first position is terminated or until the officer is assigned to a second such position, whichever occurs first.

-**(d) Temporary Exclusion for Assignment to Certain Temporary Billets.—**
+**(e) Temporary Exclusion for Assignment to Certain Temporary Billets.—**

 (1) **In general.—** — The limitations in subsection (a) do not apply to a general officer or flag officer assigned to a temporary joint duty assignment designated by the Secretary of Defense.

 (2) **Duration of exclusion.—** — A general officer or flag officer assigned to a temporary joint duty assignment as described in paragraph (1) may not be excluded under this subsection from the limitations in subsection (a) for a period of longer than one year.

-**(e) Exclusion of Officers Departing From Joint Duty Assignments.—** The limitations in subsection (a) do not apply to an officer released from a joint duty assignment, but only during the 60-day period beginning on the date the officer departs the joint duty assignment.
+**(f) Exclusion of Officers Departing From Joint Duty Assignments.—** The limitations in subsection (a) do not apply to an officer released from a joint duty assignment, but only during the 60-day period beginning on the date the officer departs the joint duty assignment.
 The Secretary of Defense may authorize the Secretary of a military department to extend the 60-day period by an additional 120 days, except that not more than three officers on active duty from each armed force may be covered by the additional extension at the same time.

-**(f) Active-Duty Baseline.—**
+**(g) Active-Duty Baseline.—**

 (1) **Notice and wait requirements.—** — If the Secretary of a military department proposes an action that would increase above the baseline the number of general officers or flag officers of an armed force under the jurisdiction of that Secretary who would be on active duty and would count against the statutory limit applicable to that armed force under subsection (a), the action shall not take effect until after the end of the 60-calendar day period beginning on the date on which the Secretary provides notice of the proposed action, including the rationale for the action, to the Committees on Armed Services of the Senate and the House of Representatives.